7 Best Homeowners Insurance Companies in Illinois of 2025

 This pays additional costs for living expenses if an insured is displaced from their home due to a covered loss.
 Insureds can get reimbursed for things like meals, hotels or apartment rentals, transportation to work, and similar expenses.

 Homeowners insurance policies may also have endorsements added to modify the original coverages on a particular form.
-Common endorsements cover items such as jewelry, watches, furs, or collectibles.
+Common endorsements cover jewelry, watches, furs, or collectibles.
 It may also cover additional perils like water backups or earthquakes.

-Moreover, homeowners insurance policies cover the perils of hail and the weight of snow or ice, which are very important coverages in Illinois.
-Winters are extremely cold and snowy in the state, especially in the northern region.
+Moreover, policies often cover perils like hail or the weight of snow/ice—but coverage can vary by policy and insurer, so verify specifics.
+Winters are frigid and snowy in the state, especially in the northern region.

 There are different policy forms for various types of dwellings.
 For example, while renters do not own any part of a dwelling, there is a special form of homeowners insurance that covers their personal property and liability.
 Tenant policies also generally cover loss of use.

-Homeowners of multiple dwelling properties such as condos, townhomes, coops, and duplexes are also written on a special form.
+Homeowners of multiple dwelling properties, such as condos, townhomes, coops, and duplexes, are also written on a special form.
 This is because they have shared walls with other homeowners.
-Such policies generally cover the interior of dwellings, along with liability and personal property.
+Such policies generally cover the interior of dwellings, liability, and personal property.

 Mobile homeowners also have access to coverage via a homeowners policy.
-This coverage is more expensive than for other types of dwellings because mobile homes are more susceptible to damage due to common losses like wind, floods, and fires.
+This coverage is more expensive than other dwellings because mobile homes are more susceptible to damage due to common losses like wind, floods, and fires.
 Mobile homes also tend to have a higher risk of vandalism.

 Learn more about the homeowners fire insurance coverage.